lordfriend/Sadr/README.md

 Note for Firefox extension: Due to Albireo service is private and AMO policy, you need self-distribute your extension. the building script will help you generate an proper update manifest. you need create the following files in order to work with `build.sh` script

-1. copy and modify `sign-env.example.sh`, rename it to sign-env.sh. the environment variable will be used by `web-ext` to sign the extension you need visit your [Developer Hub at AMO](https://addons.mozilla.org/en-US/developers/addon/api/key/) to acquire `api key` and `api secret`

 2. setup your static file server, and make sure your can access static file via the `firefox_update_link` in the env.js prod section.